Krzysztof Czarniecki

-Krzysztof Czarniecki of the Łodzia coat of arms (b. ca. 1564, d.
-1636) was a Polish nobleman and starosta of Żywiec.
+Krzysztof Czarniecki of the Łodzia coat of arms (c.
+1564 – 1636) was a Polish nobleman and starosta of Żywiec.

 He was son of Jan Czarniecki.
 Krzysztof had two brothers: Marcin and Olbracht.
 Krzysztof was born around 1564.

 As a soldier he fought under Jan Zamoyski in the battle of Byczyna and in Livonia.

 He was married twice: firstly to Krystyna Rzeszowska, and secondly to N. Brzostowska.
 From his first marriage, he had ten children: Piotr, Wojciech, Stanisław, Paweł, Tomasz, Stefan, Dobrogost, Franciszek, Marcin and Katarzyna.